 What factors can lead to a positive drug test?

 A drug test is targeted towards identifying illicit compounds.
 In many states, THC is such a substance but CBD is not.
 Therefore, a CBD drug test is not something you need worry about.

 Creams, oils and lotions that contain full spectrum CBD also contain THC.
 If enough tetrahydrocannabinol is present, the theoretical possibility exists for sufficient accumulation to trigger a positive test.
 When asked about this, Jamie Corroon, a postdoctoral fellow and the founder of the Center for Medical Cannabis Education, says, “It’s possible, but highly unlikely.”

 Due to its importance, research into this area has been conducted.
 A small study showed that regular and intense applications of THC-containing topicals did not produce a single positive blood or urine sample.

-Additionally, the CBDCLINIC Specific Study tested three of their employees who do not smoke or ingest THC.
+Additionally, the CBD CLINIC™ Specific preliminary study tested three internal employees who do not smoke or ingest THC.
 Their baselines were assessed and confirmed no THC was present.
 Fourteen grams (0.5 oz) of ointment containing 64 mg of CBD and trace amounts of THC was applied two to three times per day.
 Follow up urinary testing confirmed there was zero THC present.
 The obvious conclusion was that CBD that contains trace amounts of tetrahydrocannabinol does not elicit a positive THC urine test.